inlets/inletsctl/README.md

 inletsctl is distributed under the MIT license. inlets-pro, which inletsctl uses is licensed under the [inlets-pro End User License Agreement (EULA)](https://github.com/inlets/inlets-pro/blob/master/EULA.md).

-A valid inlets license or Gumroad subscription is required to create tunnel servers with inletsctl.
+[A valid static inlets license or a Gumroad subscription](https://store.openfaas.com/) is required to create tunnel servers with inletsctl.